kevinsullivan/cs-dm/notes/_build/html/_sources/05-verifying-logical-specifications.rst.txt

 get the next one, then iterate this process, computing the next value on each iteration, until we've got the result.

-Footnote: by convention we index sequences starating at zero rather than one.
+Footnote: by convention we index sequences starting at zero rather than one.
 The first element in such a sequence thus has index *0*, the second has index *1*, and the *n'th* has index *n - 1*.
 For example, *fib(6)* refers to the *7th* Fibonacci number.
 You should get used to